Heathen Lexicon

 Vætt: also, Vættrbumbur, ceremonial “Sprit-Drum;” large percussion instrument that produces low-frequency bass-tones; used in ritual to achieve states of meta-genetic attenuation through rhythmic sound—to summon & connect with spiritual, ancestral witnesses; an invitation to an offering; named for a ritual summons, calling-as-a-witness the Ancestors; also, Váttr/Vætti =the place of witness or summons for Ancestral spirits; related to the Vættvangr, a place where Ancestors died in battle; a blessing Hjalpí þér Hollar Vættir–“May the Gracious Powers Help thee.”

-Varðlokur: Heathen charm necessary for Seiðr, also known as “Warlocks Song.”
-Performed to help a spirit that is traveling remotely to complete its journey and return to its living body.
+Varðlokur: Heathen charm for Seiðr, also known as “Warlocks Song.”
+Performed to help a spirit that is traveling remotely to complete its journey and return to it’s living body.

 Varja: the supernatural weapon of the Vedic Storm-God Indra, comparable to Mjölnir, the enchanted weapon of the Storm-God Thor.